 Shipping containers are extremely useful.
-They’re suitable for shipping anything by sea and storing various things, including food.
+They’re suitable for shipping anything by sea.
+Are shipping containers good for storage?
+They can be used for storing various things, including food.
 However, many materials in shipping containers, such as wood, fabrics & textile, and paper, may become a harbor for mold.
 Mildew in shipping containers can harm your cargo, rendering it unusable or, even worse, unsellable.

 But you can avoid the problem.
 In this article, you’ll learn how to prevent mold in shipping containers.

 The Main Causes of Mold in Shipping Containers

 To prevent mildew in shipping containers, you must know where to expect it from.
 Addressing those causes will save you from battling mold in the first place.
 Here’s a list of factors that can provoke mold: